-In accordance with federal law, Emerson maintains a prohibition on the use of marijuana.
+In accordance with federal law, and Emerson’s Alcohol and Other Drugs Policy, Emerson maintains a prohibition on the use of marijuana.
 This means that for all students, regardless of age, you are prohibited from the use, sale, manufacturing, distribution, possession, and/or social sharing of marijuana on campus.
-Prohibited conduct on campus includes the following examples:
+Prohibited conduct on campus includes, but is not limited to, the following examples:

 - Possession or use of marijuana, including medicinal and recreational on-campus and/or on College property.

 - Possession or use of any drug paraphernalia (i.e. pipes, bongs, hookahs, etc.).